Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: SSI Imputation with Synthetic Missingness

-We perform simulation studies using synthetic SSI data generated as the average of an empirical solar irradiance model NRLTSI2-NRLSSI2 and a semiempirical model SATIRE \citep{matthes_solar_2017}. , from March 14, 2018, to January 29, 2023, resulting in a $2104 \times 1783$ matrix with no missing entries.
-We artificially mask some of the entries under the following missingness pattern.
-Columns are randomly dropped with probability $p_0$ to simulate downtime.
-For the remaining observed entries, $p_0\cdot 100\%$ of them are randomly dropped to mimic scattered missingness.
-We evaluate scenarios with $p_0=0.1,0.3,0.5$, each repeated 100 times.
-For \texttt{SIAP} and its variants, the observed entries are further partitioned into training (90\%) and calibration set (10\%), chosen by the sample splitting procedure in Section~\ref{sec:cp}.
-The model is trained on the training set, and prediction intervals are constructed based on the calibration residuals.
+The complete synthetic SSI data from which we simulate missingness in this section is generated by averaging the empirical solar irradiance model NRLTSI2-NRLSSI2 and the semiempirical model SATIRE \citep{matthes_solar_2017} between March 14, 2018, and January 29, 2023, resulting in a $2104 \times 1783$ matrix with no missing entries.
+Missingness is then artificially imposed in two ways.
+First, columns are dropped independently with probability $p_0$ to simulate downtime.
+Second, among the remaining observed entries, an additional $100p_0\%$ are removed uniformly at random to mimic scattered missingness.
+We consider $p_0 \in \{0.1, 0.3, 0.5\}$ and repeat each setting 100 times.
+To obtain the uncertainty quantification for SIAP and its variants, the observed entries are further divided into training and conformal calibration sets using the sample splitting procedure described in Section~\ref{sec:cp}, with 90\% used for training and 10\% reserved for conformal calibration.

-We compare \texttt{SIAP} with scalable GP regression (see Section~\ref{app:gp}) and MARSS models (see Section~\ref{app:marss}).
-The scalable GP model is implemented by the \texttt{R} package \texttt{GpGp} developed by \citet{guinness_permutation_2018}.
-We specify covariates as spline basis functions evaluated over the time range, and the kernel function as exponential isotropic kernel.
-The MARSS model is implemented by \texttt{MARSS} package in \texttt{R}, which uses Kalman filter to estimate unobserved values \citep{holmes_analysis_2024, holmes_marss_2024}.
-For computational feasibility, we partition $X$ into blocks of size $10\times n$ and fit the MARSS model independently on each block.
-The uncertainty of the MARSS estimates is quantified by parametric bootstrap samples \citep{holmes_marss_2024}.
-For both models, the training data is preprocessed through temporal-wise (i.e., row-wise) first-order differencing and standardization, ensuring each row has zero mean and unit variance.
+The scalable GP model is implemented using the \texttt{GpGp} package in \texttt{R} \citep{guinness_permutation_2018}, with spline basis functions in time as covariates and an exponential isotropic kernel.
+The MARSS model is implemented using the \texttt{MARSS} package in \texttt{R} \citep{holmes_analysis_2024, holmes_marss_2024}.
+For computational feasibility, the data matrix is partitioned into blocks of size $10 \times n$, and the MARSS model is fitted independently on each block.
+Uncertainty for MARSS is quantified using the parametric bootstrap described in \citet{holmes_marss_2024}.
+For GP and MARSS, the training data are preprocessed by temporal first-order differencing and row-wise standardization so that each wavelength series has zero mean, unit variance, and improved stationarity.
+For all SIAP-type models, we set the maximum rank to $r=10$ in both stages, $\lambda=5$, $\lambda_1=\lambda_2=3$, $\alpha=3$, maximum lag $p=2$, and the rank of $LL^\top$ in the cross-sectional covariance model to 100 when applicable.
+To improve numerical stability, row-wise standardization is performed.
+Batch experiments are managed using the \texttt{R} package \texttt{batchtools} \citep{lang_batchtools_2017}.